Elizabeth Robbins Stone: School

-Shortly after Lewis Stone died Stone heard from her niece that she was recently widowed.
-At Stone's encouragement, Elizabeth Keays came to Colorado with her son, Wilbur and moved in with her.
+Shortly after Lewis Stone died, Elizabeth heard from her niece that she was recently widowed.
+At Stone's encouragement, Elizabeth Keays came to Colorado with her son, Wilbur, and moved in with her.
 Keays described the two-story cabin as a "very comfortable home for this country with three large rooms below and chambers for sleeping rooms."
 She and her young son shared a spare room with its "ingrain carpet, nice bed, window with a nice sunset view."

 Beginning in June 1866, Keays opened the settlement's first school in her aunt's home with 14 students soon after she arrived from Illinois.
 In September, after a school board was formed, she was employed as the sole teacher in the first public school in Fort Collins.
 Abandoned officers' quarters were used as a schoolhouse.
 Elizabeth Keays married Harris Stratton on December 30, 1866, the first wedding ceremony in Fort Collins, and remained in the Old Fort Site in the late 1860s.